Risk Warning: Your Capital is at Risk.

 How Does CopyTrader Work?

 One of the main advantages of signing up with eToro is that traders can integrate social features into their trading.
-We broke down in greater detail how these features work.
+These features include:

 eToro has certain guidelines that apply when using the CopyTrader feature: